-What makes these people be this way?
 There are several factors.
 One of them might have a genetic or physiological origin.
-There are proofs that show that some kids are born irritable, sensitive and they get angry easily, and these signs are present from a very early age.
-Another factor might be linked to the way they are taught regarding how to deal with anger.
+There is evidence that shows that some children are born irritable and sensitive, and they get angry easily.
+These signs are present from a very early age.
+Another factor might be linked to the way they are taught to deal with anger.

-But the way we express anger is what can make of it something very dangerous, both for the couple or for ourselves.
+But the way we express anger is what can make of it something dangerous, both for the couple or for ourselves.

 “I am right; all the other people are wrong, and they deserve to pay!”

-They say, “it is fine” when it is not or when they want to say “no”.
-These are passive-aggressive behaviors, which are used to express negative emotions indirectly instead of manifesting them openly.
-“Passive-aggressive people are sneaky when it comes to their anger”.
-They say one thing but do a different one; they do not show that they are angry, but they get even.
+They say, “it is fine” when it is not or when they want to say “no.” These are passive-aggressive behaviors.
+They express negative emotions indirectly instead of manifesting them openly.
+Passive-aggressive people are sneaky when it comes to their anger.
+They say one thing but do a different thing.
+They do not show that they are angry, but they get even.

-“I cannot deal with this right now”
+- “I cannot deal with this right now.”

-“Let’s talk about something else and let’s get along”.
+- “Let’s talk about something else and let’s get along.”

-“I cannot say anything because it would cause a fight”
+- “I cannot say anything because it would cause a fight.”

-“It is not that bad”
+- “It is not that bad.”

-“Nothing is going to change”
+- “Nothing is going to change.”

-It is important to know the types of anger, since by doing so we can be aware of the way we act and how we can take actions that will allow us to handle it in a better way, so that we do not hurt ourselves and the people around us.
+It is important to know the types of anger since by doing so, we can be aware of the way we act and how we can take actions that will allow us to handle it in a better way so that we do not hurt ourselves and the people around us.

 Share your answers with us in the comments section so that we can enrich our experience of having better interpersonal relationships with the people around us and so that we can have a balanced inner world.
 God bless you!